 Senior managers can be teachers and mentors but frequently are still doing the work themselves.
 You have to remove the “threat” that they will be put out to pasture when teaching others their job functions.

 Don’t be fooled by the term.
 A senior person could be 24, 41 or 77 years old.
 It is more about the individual’s knowledge level vs. how long you’ve been with the company.

 Young people with talent also need to be taught that certain behaviors are necessary to succeed.
-Formal and informal reviews need to be more frequent if the behaviors do not align with the goals and objectives.
+Explain what it means to succeed and to underperform.
+Formal and informal reviews need to be frequent if the behaviors do not align with the goals and objectives.

 Rationale & Solutions That Work

+Make sure senior staff know it’s their responsibility to grow the younger talent while also showing them their path to more success in the company.
+When they share and grow this talent, they need rewarded and recognized.
 You don’t want to hold a young talented person back from being more successful.
-You can help them achieve their goals by teaching them specific methods and subjects.
+You can help them achieve their goals by teaching them certain methods and subjects.